 As of the latest projections, Trump has gathered 198 electoral college votes, while Harris holds 112.
 In the U.S. presidential election system, candidates vie for a total of 538 electoral votes, with 270 needed to clinch the presidency.
 Each state is allotted a certain number of these votes based on population size.
 This system has led to instances where a candidate can win the popular vote yet lose the presidency, highlighting the decisive role of the electoral college.

-States Secured by Donald Trump
+States secured by Donald Trump

 In the early hours of vote tallying, Trump has secured wins in traditionally Republican-leaning states.
 Notably, he triumphed in Texas, which, after gaining two additional electoral votes from the 2020 census, now holds 40.
 Texas has been a Republican mainstay for five decades, adding a significant boost to Trump’s electoral tally.